Christopher H. EliotAssociate Professor, Department of Philosophy, Hofstra University, Hempstead, New York, USA

 I believe the structure of causal understanding varies among research fields, and that working with too few models of causal understanding itself has occasionally led to misjudgments of scientific success and failure.
 My work on early community ecologists, especially Frederic Clements and Henry Gleason, revised the standard textbook caricature of how they understood the causes of vegetation development.
 Currently I am focused on explanations in recent ecology, especially of community dynamics, and I have a special interest in birds.

-Beyond philosophy of science and ecology, I am interested in philosophy of art and environmental aesthetics, environmental philosophy, philosophical questions related to non-human animals, and the history of biology.
+Beyond philosophy of science and ecology, I am interested in realism and empiricism, philosophy of art and environmental aesthetics, environmental philosophy, philosophical questions related to non-human animals, and the history of biology.

 I work primarily on questions in philosophy of science, and especially on problems from biology and ecology.
 Philosophy of science analyzes how science works, why it works, and its difficulties.